 5. Put the two pieces right sides together and zig zag stitch around all four sides, leaving a small opening.
 Pour in some dried beans or rice.
 Then close up the opening.

 Then enjoy your indoor hopscotch game!
 I do recommend using this only on carpet, as this could get a little bit slippery while they’re jumping if you lay it on hard floor.
+Or try adding these corner rug grippers on the back if you don’t have any carpet in your home.

 Or if you’re two years old, enjoy throwing the beanbag as hard as you can and jumping wherever you want. ;)